yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/welcome-to-kwk/index.md

 Using the Swift language and Xcode as a tool to build User Interfaces, we will be able to build beautiful iOS app that can respond to user interaction!

 During the last few days of camp, you'll be able to brainstorm and design a project that you are passionate about building, using all the skills you have at that point!
-Here are a couple videos of apps that scholars made last year:
+Here are a couple videos of apps that scholars made in previous years:

 <iframe width="100%" height="560" frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cFjIfhq6U2&v=5&ff=1" allowfullscreen="true"></iframe>